Restaurant Management 101: An Essential Guide

 Listen to This Article:

-Restaurant management is all about ensuring customers have a great experience, but that doesn’t mean the job is all about customer service.
-Instead, this role involves a lot of back office responsibilities, like cost control, managing contracts, marketing, and hiring and firing, in addition to hands-on operations management to ensure your front-of-house and back-of-house are operating smoothly.
+Restaurant management is all about ensuring customers have a great experience, but that doesn’t mean the job is only about customer service.
+Instead, this role involves a lot of back office responsibilities, like cost control, managing contracts, marketing, and hiring and firing, plus hands-on operations management to ensure your front-of-house and back-of-house are operating smoothly.

-It’s a dynamic and fast-paced position that can require long hours, people skills, and attention to detail—and, for the right person, it can be hugely satisfying to see all these moving parts come together to create a dining experience that customers love.
+It’s a dynamic and fast-paced position that can require long hours, people skills, and attention to detail.
+For the right person, it can be hugely satisfying to see all these moving parts come together to create a dining experience that customers love.

-The responsibilities of a restaurant manager fall into two broad categories—administrative responsibilities and operational responsibilities.
+The responsibilities of a restaurant manager fall into two broad categories: administrative and operational.
 Because of the dynamic nature of the job, there can be a lot of overlap between these two.
 For example, a business decision involving controlling payroll costs may also require retraining existing staff, while a marketing decision involving a special promotion may require coordination with the kitchen to ensure it’s carried out as advertised.
 This complexity is all part of the job.

 With the understanding that each of the following duties will have some implications that affect the others, here’s an overview of some of the chief responsibilities involved in restaurant management, and some strategies for tackling them.